 - Construction: Good money for hard work.
 Not a lot of time to chit chat in this field.

 - Delivery: Alone in a truck, going place to place to deliver goods.
 May take a little muscle unloading packages, but if you like to drive and listen to music without much social interaction, it might be a good place to start.

-I don’t know you, but I think this is a good place to get started because you can get some ideas, roll them around in your head, maybe get curious enough to delve a little deeper into what interests you.
+I don’t know you, but I think this is a good place to get started because this list of jobs for INFJs can help you develop some some ideas, roll them around in your head, maybe get curious enough to dig a little deeper into what interests you.

-Good luck on your job seeking journey and if you have more suggestions for jobs for INFJS, or are an INFJ whose already found their dream job, please don’t hesitate to let us know what that job is in the comments below!
+Good luck on your job seeking journey, and if you have more suggestions for jobs for INFJS, or are an INFJ whose already found their dream job, please don’t hesitate to let us know in the comments below!

 One job I have recently come to love is film-composition and I have been successful in it too.
 Our ability to take on screen emotion and express it musically is also a great gift.
 Famous infj film scorer is Thomas Newman… (Finding Nemo, Batman, Skyfall, Green Mile….)